envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Who can enable Dependabot alerts on a repository?

-a) Repository owners and people with admin access
+a) Only the repository owner

-b) Only the repository owner
+b) Dependabot alerts are enabled on all repositories by GitHub and can't be disabled or enabled by any individual.

-c) Dependabot alerts are enabled on all repositories by GitHub and can't be disabled or enabled by any individual.
+c) Dependabot alerts are enabled by adding a GitHub Action to the repository, so anyone with write access to the repository can enable them.

-d) Dependabot alerts are enabled by adding a GitHub Action to the repository, so anyone with write access to the repository can enable them.
+d) Repository owners and people with admin access

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 Repository owners and people with admin access